We live in a world that teaches us to look over our shoulder each time we use / cite / quote / link out to another person’s work.

 Here’s an example of when I thought I did everything right: found Creative Commons licensed photos, gave attribution, and yet still got a comment from one of the photo owners on this Slideshare presentation:

-The comment was:
+The comment said:

 Mind you, Creative Commons licensing doesn’t require ME to include attribution ON the image itself, but in the end, it’s his photo, his rules.